Trainee blog: Networking and building relationships – the 'non-legal' side of a legal career

 As a solicitor

-As Harry Cousens advised in his recent blog, 'people buy people' when it comes to professional services.
+'People buy people' when it comes to professional services.
 This is where a law firm differentiates from many other businesses – a law firm's most valuable 'assets' are its lawyers.
 The legal landscape is adapting and becoming more competitive, and clients now have endless options when it comes to undertaking their legal work.
 In order to make these choices, they are therefore relying increasingly on the rapport they have with their advisors.

-As a trainee, I instantly saw the significance of this skill in practice.
-For example, Michelmores recently undertook a survey which asked its key clients to rank the importance of their solicitors' attributes.
+Michelmores recently undertook a survey which asked its key clients to rank the importance of their solicitors' attributes.
 It may be surprising to hear that 'personal chemistry' was number one overall, ranking above those such as 'technical legal knowledge'.
 Solicitors are often facilitating a hugely important aspect of a client's life or business: it is crucial that the client has full trust and comfort in discussing all relevant issues with them.

 As a training contract applicant